 Chicago Torture Justice Memorials Foundation (CTJMF) is a 501 (c)(3) nonprofit corporation whose mission is to facilitate the creation and construction of the memorial promised as part of the reparations legislation for Chicago Police Torture Survivors passed by Chicago’s City Council in 2015.
 CTJMF is both a fundraising and project management entity focused exclusively on seeing the Burge torture survivors memorial into existence.
-Formed by torture survivors and organizers from the #ReparationsWon movement, CTJMF operates with the goal of obtaining full funding for and constructing the memorial in 2024.
+Formed by torture survivors and organizers from the #ReparationsWon movement, CTJMF operates with the goal of obtaining full funding for and constructing the memorial.

 CTJM Foundation Staff, Board of Directors, and Advisory Board